Spirit-Filled Church Services

 [d] for instruction in righteousness.
 And how greatly that is needed in today’s society, where our godless culture is changing the Church more than the Church is changing the culture!

-•• As with worship, the teaching of the Word is done for the strengthening of the church.
+- •• As with worship of God, the teaching of the Word of God is done for the strengthening of the church.

 1 Corinthians 12:8-10, KJV “...the word of wisdom ... the word of knowledge ... faith ... gifts of healing ... the working of miracles ... prophecy ... discerning of spirits ... tongues ... the interpretation of tongues.”
 These are what have been commonly called the nine gifts of the Holy Spirit.

-•• Without these, we have an imbalanced church, as in much of modern Protestantism.
-That is, worship and word, but no gifts of the Holy Spirit!
+- •• Without these, we have an imbalanced church, as in much of modern Protestantism.
+That is, worship and Word, but no "charisma," no gifts of the Holy Spirit!

 •• When the church comes together, we need the edifying influence of a tongue-and-interpretation, or the similar effect of the gift of prophecy.
 We who live our lives in a natural world need the supernatural impact of “a revelation” (perhaps a word of wisdom or word of knowledge).

 •• Paul said of the Corinthian church (1 Corinthians 1:7): “You do not lack any spiritual gift.”
-Let that be the testimony of the churches today!
+Let that be the testimony today of churches full of people filled with the Spirit of God.

 When any of these things are lacking — Spirit-led worship ...
-Spirit-anointed ministry of the Word ... or the supernatural gifts of the Holy Spirit — then man substitutes lesser things.
+Spirit-anointed ministry of the Word ... or the supernatural spiritual gifts — then man substitutes lesser things.

 •• In closing — Pastors, elders, and other church leaders, I urge you to pursue the 1 Corinthians 14:26 pattern for New Testament church services.
 That is, a dynamic mix of spiritual worship, anointed teaching, and the manifestation of the supernatural gifts of the Holy Spirit.
 The result will be (vs. 26) “a strengthening of the church”.